-The complexity and confusion surrounding credits and incentives and tax preparation can be daunting while running a business, regardless of size.
+The complexity and confusion surrounding credits and incentives (C&I) and tax preparation can be daunting while running a business, regardless of size.
 Whether you’re a small, midsize or large multinational, the number of variables that must be considered in relation to an entire organization’s tax liabilities pose a complex challenge.

 A constantly changing tax landscape can impact your bottom line – most recently resulting from the 2017 Tax Cuts and Jobs Act (TCJA).
 Add to that a multi-state jurisdictional footprint and international activities and you then have a formula for complexity, confusion and missed opportunities.